limit - smileyCTF 2025

 limit.tar.gz

 This challenge implements a heap note system with malloc/free/print/write operations on glibc 2.39.
-The most annoying restriction is the limit check that prevents creating chunks above the heap memory space boundary, set using sbrk(0).
+The key restriction is a limit check preventing allocations above the heap boundary via sbrk(0).
+The main vulnerability is an off-by-null bug in the write function, overflowing a null byte into the next chunk:

 case 1: // malloc up to 0xf8 bytes